hunterprice04/quesadillas/README.md

 ## Plugins

-At the moment, you can use the Enchiladas HTTP server for running custom scripts and programs through the `extern` request.
+At the moment, you can use the Quesadillas HTTP server for running custom scripts and programs through the `extern` request.
 A request such as `/extern/foo/bar` runs the program `foo` in the `plugins` directory with arguments `bar`.
 The results are then routed back to the client.

 If the `plugins` directory doesn't exist, you can create it in your `build` directory.
 Make sure that your plugin programs are executable before using them.

 ## Documentation

-You can find more information in the [Wiki](https://github.com/seelabutk/enchiladas/wiki).
+You can find more information in the [Wiki](https://github.com/seelabutk/quesadillas/wiki).